Vasant19/Shell-From-Scratch/README.md

 Commit your changes (git commit -m 'Add some feature') Push to the branch (git push origin feature-branch) Open a pull request

+#### Questions
+if you need any assistance or if I've overlooked something, please don't hesitate to reach out

 #### License : MIT (OS)